Easy Pom-Pom Sensory Bottle

 • Hot glue or strong glue (optional)

-Note: We chose to coordinate the colours of the straws, pom-poms and beads using a blue, green and yellow colours scheme.
-However, feel free to use whichever colours your like!
+Note: We chose to coordinate the colors of the straws, pom-poms and beads using a blue, green and yellow colors scheme.
+However, feel free to use whichever colors your like!

 How to Make a Musical Pom-Pom Sensory Bottle (Step-by-Step)